bytedance/SuperEdit/README.md

   </a>
 </p>

 We are extremely delighted to release SuperEdit.
 SuperEdit achieves state-of-the-art image editing performance by improving the supervision quality.
 Our method does not require extra VLM modules or pre-training tasks used in previous work, offering a more direct and efficient way to provide better supervision signals, and providing a novel, simple, and effective solution for instruction-based image editing.
-Please refer to [Project Website](https://liming-ai.github.io/SuperEdit/) for a quick review.
+Refer to [Project Website](https://liming-ai.github.io/SuperEdit/) for a quick review.

 # Getting started
 1. Prepare environment